AlaaDerbas/AlaaDerbas/README.md

  -  🔭 I’m currently working on something cool

-- 👯 I’m looking forward to collaborate on python projects.
+- 👯 I’m looking forward to collaborate on flutter projects.

 - 🌱 Learning about Computer Vision and Machine Learning stuff